Highfivery/pardot-marketing/readme.txt

 = What action hooks are available? =

 * `pardotmarketing_before_form_handler` - Fires before output of a Form Handler Elementor widget.
+* `pardotmarketing_pre_form` - Fires right before the opening `form` element in the Form Handler Elementor widgets.
 * `pardotmarketing_form` - Fires right after the opening `form` element in the Form Handler Elementor widgets.
+* `pardotmarketing_pre_error_msg` - Fires before output of the error message notification.
+* `pardotmarketing_error_msg` - Fires right after the opening tag of the error message notification.
+* `pardotmarketing_error_post_msg` - Fires at the end of the error message notification, before the closing tag.

 = What filters are available? =